x03tanuj/sigma-demo/README.md

-# sigma-demo
+# Sigma-Demo
-A sample repo to learn git and github
+A Demo for Sigma class of Git & Github